 Breaking your lease

 If you are on a fixed term lease agreement and need to vacate the property before the expiry of the lease, you must notify your property manager in writing as soon as possible advising of your intending vacating date.
 We will then be in contact with you to discuss the advertising and times available to show prospective new tenants through the property.

 As per your lease agreement you will be responsible for the following:

-- once the property is vacant, you will be responsible to pay advertising subject to government guidlines and the Residential Tenancies Act
+- Once the property is vacant, you will be responsible to pay advertising subject to the Residential Tenancies Act

 Please be assured that we will do everything we can to find a suitable tenant as quickly as possible to help minimise your cost, but please note we require a vacating date in order to begin the re-letting process.